paulvollmer/ofxCsv/README.md

 ## Thanks
-Thanks to the creative coding community like Processing and openFrameworks for developing great libraries.
+Thanks to the creative coding community, Processing and openFrameworks for developing great libraries.
 Thanks to Tim Pulver, Gabriel Credico, Steffen Hänsch, Dimitar Ruszev and oll the other great developers.